 Output codes detail the cause of the error.

-A value of 0 means a successful optimization--no error returned.
+0 indicates a successful optimization--no error returned.

-Any other status codes should be reported.
+Any other status codes should be reported to developers.

 Note, while R coders often use the period character inside variable names, this is not legal in OpenMx, which uses this character to specify the container model for variables.